luis-ota/luis-blog/posts/swaptop/swaptop.md

 This project was a lot of fun to work and learn with.
 I learned some new concepts about Linux and Rust language.
 And I must say it, I fell in love with Rust.
 What a beautiful and great language it is.
 I will continue to study and create new projects with it.

-Hope you enjoy reading this post!
+Hope you enjoyed reading this post!